Javi Marroquin’s New Girlfriend’s Ex Weighs In On Their Relationship

 That said, he assured the outlet that he had no bitterness towards the reality star.

-Javi Marroquin is currently starring in a full-time role on Teen Mom 2, but when it comes to the future, his time on the show may be cut down.
+Javi Marroquin is currently starring in a full-time role on Teen Mom 2, but when it comes to the future, his time on the show might be cut down.
 After all, he is no longer married to Kailyn Lowry and their relationship isn’t exactly civil.

 Javi Marroquin’s marriage to Kailyn Lowry came to an end last year during his deployment in Qatar.
 As fans saw on Teen Mom 2, Javi Marroquin’s troubles began soon after Lowry suffered a miscarriage.
 According to Lowry, her husband wasn’t as supportive as he should have been in the months leading up to his deployment.